pantheon-systems/documentation/source/content/guides/decoupled-sites/03-starter-kits.md

 #### Installing with Umami Demo Data

-This is can aonly be used on Drupal backend sites.
+This is can only be used on Drupal backend sites.

 The installation command above will create a backend with limited example content.
-To instead create a site with Drupal's Umami demo data set, change the profile flag to:
+To create a site with Drupal's Umami demo data set instead, change the profile flag in your `terminus build:project:create` command to:

 `--profile="pantheon_decoupled_umami_demo"`

-In your `terminus build:project:create` command.

 #### Using Other Git Hosts or CI Services

-Terminus build tools supports a number of other combinations of git hosts and CI services.
+Terminus build tools supports a number of other combinations of Git hosts and CI services.

 For example, to use GitHub actions as your CI service, you could add the following additional flag to your `terminus build:project:create` command: